sethvargo/vault-init/README.md

 Run `vault-init` in the same Pod as the Vault container.
 See the [vault statefulset](statefulset.yaml) for a complete example.

 ## Configuration

 The vault-init service supports the following environment variables for configuration:

-* `CHECK_INTERVAL` - The time in seconds between Vault health checks.
-(300)
+- `CHECK_INTERVAL` - The time duration between Vault health checks. ("10s")

-* `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the vault master key and root token is stored.
+- `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the vault master key and root token is stored.

-* `KMS_KEY_ID` - The Google Cloud KMS key ID used to encrypt and decrypt the vault master key and root token.
+- `KMS_KEY_ID` - The Google Cloud KMS key ID used to encrypt and decrypt the vault master key and root token.

+- `VAULT_SECRET_SHARES` - The number of human shares to create (5).

+- `VAULT_SECRET_THRESHOLD` - The number of human shares required to unseal (3).

+- `VAULT_AUTO_UNSEAL` - Use Vault 1.0 native auto-unsealing directly.
+You must
+  set the seal configuration in Vault's configuration.

+- `VAULT_STORED_SHARES` - Number of shares to store on KMS.
+Only applies to Vault 1.0 native auto-unseal.
+(1)

+- `VAULT_RECOVERY_SHARES` - Number of recovery shares to generate.
+Only applies to Vault 1.0 native auto-unseal.
+(1)

+- `VAULT_RECOVERY_THRESHOLD` - Number of recovery shares needed to unseal.
+Only applies to Vault 1.0 native auto-unseal.
+(1)

 ### Example Values